 Academic Access Program

-The Academic Access Program (AAP) is a first year college program designed specifically for SAIC and its academic requirements in art history, liberal arts, and studio courses.
-The AAP consists of four intensive courses that focus on students' advancement of critical thinking, analytical reading, and college writing skills.
+The Academic Access Program (AAP) is a first year college program designed specifically for SAIC to prepare selected undergraduate students for success in required courses in art history and liberal arts.
+The AAP consists of a set of intensive courses that focus on students' advancement of critical thinking, analytical reading, and college writing skills.

 Placement in the Program